Hormoz Farhat: Life and career

-Farhat later moved to the United States and received a BA in music from the University of California, Los Angeles, UCLA (1953), an MA in composition from Mills College, California (1955), and a Ph.D. in composition and ethnomusicology from UCLA (1965).
+Farhat later moved to the United States and received a BA in music from the University of California, Los Angeles, UCLA (1953), an MA in composition from Mills College, California (1955), and a PhD in composition and ethnomusicology from UCLA (1965).
 He studied composition with Darius Milhaud, Lukas Foss, and Roy Harris.

 In 1959, Farhat founded the Music of Persia Performance Group at UCLA.
 During his years in California Farhat worked first as an assistant professor of music at California State University, Long Beach (1961–64) and then as associate professor of music at University of California, Los Angeles (1964–69).

 On returning to Iran he became a professor and head of the music department at the University of Tehran, (1970–78) as well as the head of the Music Council in the National Iranian Radio and Television Network (1969–78) and Shiraz Arts Festival.
 He was vice-chancellor at Farabi University in Tehran (1975–77).
 In 1972 and 1973, he was invited as a visiting professor of music to Harvard University.

 Farhat moved to Northern Ireland in 1979 as a senior research fellow at Queen's University, Belfast and then to the Republic of Ireland as the chair, professor and head of the School of Music in Trinity College Dublin (1982–95).
 Among his students at Trinity College was Donnacha Dennehy, who became among the leading Irish composers of contemporary classical music.
 He was a guest lecturer at numerous institutions including universities of Michigan, Illinois, Indiana, Princeton, Stanford, Berkeley, Glasgow, Edinburgh, Durham, Amsterdam, Cologne, Warsaw, Ljubljana, Copenhagen, Stockholm and The Smithsonian Institution in Washington D.C.
 He was the external examiner at the University of Durham School of Music (1991–1994) and the Royal Irish Academy of Music (2001–2004 and 2011–2014).

-Hormoz Farhat was married first to Dr Laina (Chazan) Farhat-Holzman in 1952 In Los Angeles, California.
-They had two children, Kameron Chazan Farhat (deceased), and Ariana (Farhat) Dane.
-In the late 60's he was briefly married to the pianist Mahin Zarrinpanjeh in Tehran followed by Jaleh Seraj in 1970 with whom he had a son Ram.
-In the 80's he had relocated to Dublin, Ireland and was married to the academic philosopher Maria Baghramian and had a son Robert.
 Farhat died in Dublin, Ireland, aged 93.
 In December 2021 the University College Cork and the University of Tehran jointly organised a virtual memorial for Prof. Farhat.